 After repenting of one’s sins and receiving Christ’s gift of salvation, Calvary encourages obedience to the Lord’s command of Water Baptism by immersion (Mt.
 28:18-19).
 This act symbolically declares that a believer’s old sinful life died with Christ and that a new spiritual life with Christ has been raised.
 Therefore, in order to be considered for baptism, a person's life should reflect their new life in Christ and their commitment to obeying his Word.
 Please note: In that marriage is a biblical standard, couples who are living together and not married do not qualify to be baptized until conforming to Scripture.

-The next water baptism opportunity will be scheduled in February 2018.
+The next water baptism opportunity will be during the 9 a.m. and 11 a.m. services on April 22, 2018.

 If you need more information about being baptized in water, please email us or call 630-585-3279.